 After doing this, Windows will instantly close that application and free up some memory.

-As we discussed above, when we open multiple programs simultaneously, it can cause instability to our system. which leads to a problem.
+As we discussed above, when we open multiple programs simultaneously, it can cause instability in our system. which leads to a problem.
 One of the common problems is a memory leak.

-So be ensure that if you have opened multiple browser’s tabs, windows, other background running apps and programs.
+So be ensure that you have opened multiple browser tabs, windows, and other background running apps and programs.
 If yes, then close these inappropriate processes and see if it can free up memory to run programs and fix this issue.

-To Disable startup apps and services follow these below steps:
+To Disable startup apps and services, follow the below steps:

-- Press Windows + I key together to open Settings.
+- Press the Windows + I keys together to open Settings.